kirbyt/site-www-thecave-com/_posts/2015-09-10-trying-something-new-to-avoid-feast-or-famine.markdown

 Back in the day I used guru.com to find iOS project work, and guess what?
 It worked and worked well.
 My first client iOS project came from guru, and I earned $36K off that one project.
 And my client became a repeat client of mine.

 Does the guru site work today?
 In my opinion, no, it does not.
 But at least I tried it.
-And that's what I'm doing with Toptal.
-I'm trying it.
+And that's what I'm [joining Toptal][2], to try it.

 If Toptal works out for me and I'm able to reduce, or even eliminate the feast or famine cycle, then it's a win win situation for everyone involved.
 And if it does not workout, well, I'm only out a couple hours of my time.